Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).

-!!! attention "Password text file must not contain characters other than those used in your password"
-    EthSigner reads the password file as binary and any character in the file is considered part of your password.

-    _Some POSIX compliant editors automatically add an end-of-line in text files.
-    If your editor adds an end-of-line character, the end-of-line is considered part of your password._

-    Use the following command to ensure the password file is correct:

-    ```bash
-    echo -n "Type your password:";read -s password;echo -ne $password > passwordFile;
-    ```

-    Enter the password when prompted.

 Use the [web3.js library](https://github.com/ethereum/web3.js/) to create a key file where:

 * `<AccountPrivateKey>` is the private key of the account with which EthSigner